SixSq/old.sixsq.github.com/_posts/services/nuvla/2016-01-01-service-d-nuvla.md

 image: /img/design/slipstream_category.png
 sub: overview
 subtitle: Online Application Deployment Platform
-summary: Self-managed and brokerage multi-cloud application deployment service.
+summary: Self-provisioning and cloud brokerage service providing access to a wide range of cloud services.
 Operated by SixSq in Switzerland.
 Powered by SlipStream.
 twitter-highlight-1-title: What does Nuvla give you?
 twitter-highlight-1-content: 1-click multi-cloud application deployment service.
 Real multi-cloud software solution built on open source software
 twitter-highlight-2-title: Free to use